satyanash/satyanash.github.io/_posts/2016-08-29-movie-review-back-to-the-future-2-1989.markdown

 The younger Biff back in 1955 casually harrasses a younger Lorraine on the street while others stroll by.
 This is very telling of the kind of stereotypes the story banks on to make it work.

-A valiant effort at a sequel; the movie still doesn't manage to improve upon the effect of the first movie.
+A valiant effort at a sequel, the movie still doesn't manage to improve upon the effect of the first movie.

 Rating: 4/5 (Good)